Let’s start with something unusual for our unbiased reviews: I’ll begin with a shortcoming of Constant Contact templates….

 Now that wouldn’t be too hard, would it?

-Finally, there are two extra points to consider.
-One: if you have a marketing budget and want complete customization, Constant Contact offers a template design service.
+One: if your email marketing strategy demands complete customization (and you have the budget), Constant Contact offers a template design service.
 I haven’t tried it, but I imagine it’s very professional – especially as they can design a whole campaign from scratch.

 Two: Constant Contact users don’t have to rely on the company's templates.
 There are plenty of free HTML template available online and excellent dedicated email template builders, so you can always find one that works perfectly for your needs elsewhere and import it into the platform!